meceware/meceware.com/docs/fullpage-for-gutenberg.md

 #### Disable Scroll Overflow

-This option is used to prevent `fullpage.js` from creating the scrollbar in certain sections or slides.
+This option is used to prevent creating the scrollbar in certain sections or slides.
 Enable this option when [Scroll Overflow](#scroll-overflow) is enabled but the scrollbars in this section is not needed.

 ### Section Background Options